 The Canada Revenue Agency fully expects that many community organizations are considering whether to significantly reduce or perhaps cancel the provision of services provided under the Community Volunteer Income Tax Program.
 Additional efforts to encourage individuals to file their tax and benefit returns electronically, or where possible, through the File My Return service, will be put forward.

 There are also some changes for Businesses Filing Taxes:

 Flexibility for Businesses Filing Taxes

 The Canada Revenue Agency will allow all businesses to defer, until after August 31, 2020, the payment of any income tax amounts that become owing on or after today and before September 2020.
-This relief would apply to tax balances due, as well as instalments, under Part I of the Income Tax Act.
+This relief would apply to tax balances due, as well as installments, under Part I of the Income Tax Act.
 No interest or penalties will accumulate on these amounts during this period.

 The Canada Revenue Agency will not contact any small or medium (SME) businesses to initiate any post assessment GST/HST or Income Tax audits for the next four weeks.
 For the vast majority of businesses, the Canada Revenue Agency will temporarily suspend audit interaction with taxpayers and representatives.

 The Liaison Officer service offers help to owners of small businesses to understand their tax obligations.
 Traditionally available in-person, this service is now available over the phone and will be customizing information during these challenging times by ensuring small businesses are aware of any changes such as filing and payment deadlines, proactive relief measures, etc.